An overview of our organization.

 Meet Our Founder

-OurCalling was founded by Wayne Walker, who continues to serve as its Executive Director and pastor to the homeless.
+OurCalling was founded by Wayne Walker, who continues to serve as its CEO and Pastor to the homeless.

 During his youth, Wayne’s family actively pursued the scriptural commandment to “love your neighbor as yourself” by modeling the life of Jesus to scores of foster children whose own origins represented generations of human brokenness, dysfunction, sexual exploitation and abuse.
 Early exposure to these destructive forces set him on a path that would lead him to earn a Master’s Degree in Cross Cultural Ministry from Dallas Theological Seminary.